GIScience/gis-training-resource-center/content/Modul_5/en_qgis_spatial_tools_ex2.md

 Screenshot of the second Join attribute by location operation.
 ```

-The next steps of the vulnerability index calculation will be completed in the second part of this exercise, in the Non-spatial Geodataprocessing section.
+The next steps of the vulnerability index calculation will be completed in the second part of this exercise, the Non-spatial Geodataprocessing section.
 Please refer to the [provided link](/content/Modul_5/en_qgis_non_spatial_tools_ex2.md) for this exercise.